- PRTM 8070 – Human Dimension of Outdoor Recreation and Public Land Visitation

 The degree is focused on giving the student a solid foundation of the theoretical underpinnings of the field while also developing the student's practical administrative and management skills.
 A thesis is not required for the online program.

 Applications are taken on a rolling basis, allowing you to start your program in either the spring or fall semester.

 The following requirements must be met to be considered for admission to the online Master of Science in Parks, Recreation, and Tourism Management:

-The non-thesis M.S. in PRTM consists of 30 credit hours of online coursework — 4 core classes, 1 class in statistics, and 4 concentration classes.
-In addition, all students will be required to complete a 3 credit hour culminating project or pass the comprehensive exam.
+The non-thesis M.S. in PRTM consists of 30 credit hours of online coursework — 7 core classes and 2 concentration classes.
+In addition, all students will be required to complete a 3 credit hour capstone course.